 Creating An Unadjusted Trial Balance

 An unadjusted trial balance is created after I post journal entries to the general ledger.
 This information contains all the permanent accounts and temporary accounts listed in the chart of accounts.
 The trial balance is unadjusted, because the temporary accounts have not been closed out to the income summary and retained earnings accounts.
 Also, correcting or adjusting entries may not yet be posted to the ledger.
-The unadjusted trial balance is an excellent tool for gauging the accuracy of financial statements, before they’re published.
+The unadjusted trial balance is an excellent tool in the accounting process for gauging the accuracy of financial statements, before they’re published.

 Recording Adjusting Entries

 Adjusted Trial Balance

-Before you prepare financial statements using accrual accounting, it’s important to generate an adjusted trial balance and perform a thorough review.
+Before you prepare financial records using accrual accounting, it’s important to generate an adjusted trial balance and perform a thorough review.
 This should reflect all closing entries.
 If there are any business transactions missing from the trial balance, this is the stage to identify the need and record transactions.
-Supervisors often use this information to perform a final review, before publishing financials and conducting a horizontal or vertical analysis.
+Supervisors often use this information to perform a final review before publishing financials and conducting a horizontal or vertical analysis.

 Creating Financial Statements

-Financial statements are derived from the general ledger accounts and the adjusted trial balance.
+Financial statements are derived from the general ledger accounts recorded in the general journal and the adjusted trial balance.
 The balance sheet is generated from the permanent accounts, and the income statement is created using the activity from the temp accounts.
 The balance sheet represents a moment in time, and the income statement illustrates transaction activity for an accounting period.
 The cash flow statement and stockholder’s equity are also created using the adjusted trial balance.

 Post Closing Trial Balance

 To verify the closing process was completed accurately, a post closing trial balance is created.
 This balance should reflect the closing entries made earlier in the accounting cycle.
 If there are any temp accounts with remaining balances, then the closing process and financial statements require additional review.
 Any errors during the closing process should be identified at this time.
 This final check adds to the credibility of the financial statements and the professionals preparing them.